SMSajadi99/Nerual-Network/README.md

  ### Photo compression by framing the photo and subtracting the average from the total (using tensorflow library)

+In this method, the entire image has been subtracted from each frame, and we have tried to reconstruct the image by moving it:

 The main photo is as follows: